masonweiner/refactoring_homework/Homework-Guide/README.md

-# Homework Guide
+# refactoring_homework

-Each week, your instructor will add instructions for that week’s homework assignment to the class repo and announce that it’s ready.
-Your instructors and TAs will also provide a demonstration of the homework in the classroom.
+Mason Weiner's refactoring homework

-## How to Work on Homework
+## Description

 Homework is designed to prepare you for two scenarios that you will encounter as a developer:

-* On-the-job tickets or feature requests
+- On-the-job tickets or feature requests

-* Job-seeking coding assessments or take-home assignments
+- Job-seeking coding assessments or take-home assignments

 On-the-job ticket homework will provide you with starter code in a folder called `Develop`.
 You’ll modify or add to this code to complete the homework.
 Odd-numbered units follow this format.

 Job-seeking coding assessments do not provide starter code.
 You’ll build these from scratch.
 Even-numbered units follow this format.

 All of the homework assignments follow agile project management conventions, providing a user story, acceptance criteria, a mock-up demonstrating the application functionality, and review guidelines.

 ### User Story

 Part of being a developer is putting yourself in the shoes of your audience and imagining their experience with the application you’re creating.

 A user story, or persona, is a description of an application using natural, non-technical language.
 Written from the perspective of the application’s end user, they help developers organize their work by allowing them to understand an application’s context and who will be using it.